rob4abcba/ReactJS-Common-Questions/README.md

     }
     ```

-    There is also a *shorter syntax*, but it's not supported in many tools:
+    There is also a *shorter syntax*, but it's not supported in many tools:  (RL: Also

     ```jsx harmony
     render() {